Other Impacts🔗

 Other Impacts from Warming🔗

 The continuous increase in the global temperature is expected to cause a variety of impacts on ecology and human activities – in addition to sea level rise, increased ocean acidity and the loss in global GDP discussed in previous sections.
 More frequent and intense extreme weather events, major reduction in global crop yield and biodiversity loss are some examples of the other anticipated impacts of climate change.
-En-ROADS simulates five categories of such climate impact metrics (some categories containing more than one metric):
+En-ROADS simulates four categories of such climate impact metrics (some categories containing more than one metric):

 - Population Exposed to Sea Level Rise